pearkes/gethub/README.md

 Basically, your repositories will be name-spaced according to who the owner is on GitHub.

-It's really useful if you have a lot of repos and an inconsistent network connection.
-Before hopping on a plane, train or automobile, run: `get`.

-## The Command
+## Behind the Curtain

-    get
+    $ get

-1. Checks to see if the necessary requirements for `get` exist
+1. Checks to see if the necessary requirements for `get` exist, like it's `~/.getconfig` file.
-2. If it needs to, asks for your credentials to talk to GitHub
+2. If it needs to, asks for your credentials to talk to GitHub, and subsequently creates a `~/.getconfig` file for future use.
-3. Clones any missing repositories
+3. Clones any repositories that are missing.
-4. Runs `git fetch` in repostories that exist
+4. Runs `git fetch` in repositories that exist.

-This is done in parallel as much as possible to speed things up.
+*Performance note:* Clones and fetches are executed in parallel

 ## Configuration